Temporary COVID-19 Restrictions

-- You have demonstrated that your travel plans and destination have no travel restrictions, such as driving to an event in a COVID free country, domestic travel with no travel restrictions or differences in COVID status, or that there’s a travel bubble between your departure location and destination
+- You have demonstrated that your travel plans and destination have no travel restrictions.
+For example, driving to an event in a COVID-free country, domestic travel with no travel restrictions or differences in COVID status, or that there’s a travel bubble between your departure location and destination.

-- That you agree that all expenses related to delays, increased unforeseen costs, cancellations, airline insolvency, mandatory quarantine or isolation, medical expenses, medical evacuation, lingering illness, death, or similar are explicitly excluded and will not be pre-approved or paid.
+- You agree that all expenses related to delays, increased unforeseen costs, cancellations, airline insolvency, mandatory quarantine or isolation, medical expenses, medical evacuation, lingering illness, death, or similar are explicitly excluded and will not be pre-approved or paid.